 Holiday pay should be paid for the time when you actually take your holiday.
 Your employer cannot include an amount for holiday pay in your hourly rate (called 'rolled-up holiday pay').
 If your current contract still includes rolled-up pay, you and your employer should renegotiate it.

 If you become ill during your holiday or just before you were due to take it you can ask to convert the period of holiday concerned to sick leave and take the missed annual leave at a later date.

 You should follow the usual procedure for telling your employer you are ill.
 If you are not sure what your normal process is check your employment contract, staff handbook, or intranet.

 If you’re unable to take all of your holiday entitlement within your leave year because of illness you may be entitled to carry forward the entitlement you would otherwise lose to the next year.

 When you leave a job - for whatever reason - you can take the statutory holiday entitlement that you have accrued up to the time you leave during your notice period, as long as you give the right notice and your employer agrees.
 You also have the right to be paid for any untaken statutory holiday entitlement that you have accrued.

 If you have taken more leave than your accrued entitlement, your employer shouldn't take money from your final pay unless it's been agreed beforehand.
 Check your contract to see if there's any such agreement.

 What to do if you have problems

-Holiday is a legal right which your employer is obliged to give you.
-If you're not getting your full holiday entitlement, speak to your employer.
+If you are concerned that you may not be getting your full holiday entitlement, speak to your employer.
 If you have an employee representative, a trade union official for example, you can ask for their help.